The Sharing Traditional Arts Across Generations program provides funding to support projects that pass on traditional arts skills and knowledge.

 This program assists with knowledge transfer across generations, increases training opportunities and advances the work of Indigenous artists practicing traditional art forms.
 This program supports all traditional art forms – weaving, carving, beading, dancing, storytelling, regalia, drumming and more.

 First Nations, Tribal Councils, Indigenous artists, arts groups, collectives and non-profit organizations in B.C. are all eligible to apply.

 If applying as an individual artist, the applicant will need to demonstrate how they will benefit at least three artists.
 FPCC places a priority on projects that extend beyond one family and invite community participation.
 Please see the guidelines below for more information.

-This program is made possible through a partnership with the BC Arts Council and a contribution from the Margaret A. Cargill Foundation.
+This program is made possible through a partnership with the BC Arts Council and a donation from the Margaret A. Cargill Philanthropies and by the Government of British Columbia’s Ministry of Indigenous Relations and Reconciliation through the First Peoples’ Cultural Foundation.

 Tools and Resources

 Page Image: Michael and Bibi Bourguiba, Rebuilding Our Stories through the Arts, Hazelton B.C